 I’m a geologist and a part-time traveller, currently living in Oslo, Norway.
-I love off the beaten path locations, outdoor adventures, and budget backpacking trips.
+You can find me wandering around the beaten path locations, chasing the outdoor adventures, and planning the budget backpacking trips.
 I also advocate for responsible and eco-travel.

-Long, long time ago, I caught something, which is called travel bug or just I-can’t-stay-at-home-too-long-and-I-have-to-go-somewhere.
+A long, long time ago, I caught something, which is called a travel bug or just I-can’t-stay-at-home-too-long-and-I-have-to-go-somewhere.
 Now, my life is ruled by this feeling, which doesn’t allow me to stay in one place too long.

-I visited 55+ countries (while full time studying or working), hitch-hiked through the whole of Europe, solo travelled through Asia, North America, and Africa, managed to travel a long time for less than $5 a day, did paragliding and trekking in the Himalayas, looked for polar bears in Svalbard, bungee jumped in Poland, watched lemurs on baobabs in Madagascar, swam with turtles in Philippines, cooked eggs in the geyser in Iceland, drunk vodka in -20 degrees cold of Russia, hot-air-ballooned in Masai Mara in Kenya, partied with locals in Georgia, swam in the hidden caves in Oman’s mountains, looked for moose in Canada, watched the sunset over Grand Canyon in the US and much more…
+I visited around 60 countries (while full time studying or working), hitch-hiked through the whole of Europe, solo travelled through Asia, North America, and Africa, as well as Central Asia, managed to travel a long time for less than $5 a day, did paragliding and trekking in the Himalayas, looked for polar bears in Svalbard, bungee jumped in Poland, watched lemurs on baobabs in Madagascar, swam with turtles in Philippines, cooked eggs in the geyser in Iceland, drunk vodka in -20 degrees cold of Russia, hot-air-ballooned in Masai Mara in Kenya, partied with locals in Georgia, swam in the hidden caves in Oman’s mountains, looked for moose in Canada, watched the sunset over Grand Canyon in the US and much more…

-I was born and grown up in Poland, in the small village surrounded by mountains.
+I was born and grown up in Poland, in a small town surrounded by mountains.
 That was the place, where I discovered the magic of travelling and hitch-hiking for the first time.
 Later, I moved to Krakow for 5 years of studies.
 Then, my trips became bigger and I travelled further.

 After that, life took me to Scotland, where I spent 4,5 years working as the geologist, discovering a new culture, getting lost in the wild mountains and being amazed by the beauty of the nature and strength of whisky.

 Travels were always part of my life.
 I travelled with no money when I was a student.
 Now I travel with limited time, because of my full-time job.
-I still travel on a budget (because I like it!), and I make impossible real – last year I’ve been to 11 countries, including 2,5 week wild trip to Madagascar.
+I still travel on a budget (because I like it!), and I make impossible real – with 14 countries visited in one year all across the globe.

-You can also subscribe to my newsletter get the best travel news from me.
+You can also subscribe to my newsletter to get the best travel news from me.